Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Simple-current modular invariants

 \subsection{Compact Lie groups}

-Simple-current modular invariants are the generic modular invariants for the loop groups, and their geometry is clear: they correspond to strings living on non-simply-connected groups $G/Z$ where $Z$ is some subgroup of the centre of $G$.
+{ The geometry of simple-current invariants for the loop groups is clear:} they correspond to strings living on non-simply-connected groups $G/Z$ where $Z$ is some subgroup of the centre of $G$.
 These are related to section 3, except fixed points of the simple-currents occur here, complicating things considerably.

 The simple-currents in Ver$_k(G)$ for any connected, simply-connected, compact Lie group $G$, were classified in \cite{Fu}.
 The group of simple-currents for $G\times H$ is the direct product of those for $G$ and $H$, so it suffices to consider simple $G$.
 All of these simple-currents correspond to extended Dynkin diagram symmetries, with one exception (Ver$_2(E_8))$ which we can ignore as it cannot yield a modular invariant for $G$.
 For any $G$ and $k$, the simple-currents and outer automorphisms together generate all symmetries of the extended Dynkin diagram.